-Contour plot
+Contour plot with percentiles

 Contour plots are commonly used to compare the kernel density between measurements.
 Kernel density estimates (on a grid) for contour plots can be computed with the function RTDCBase.get_kde_contour.
+In addition, it is possible to compute contours at data percentiles using dclab.kde_contours.get_quantile_levels().